owanturist/react-hook-window/README.md

 setRef: (node: null | E) => void
 ```

 A function to set a container `node` of a windowed list.
-Each call of `setRef` enqueues a re-render of the component so the hook always calculates an output with an actual container.
-The value is accessable via [`UseWindowedListResult.container`][todo].
+Each call of `setRef` enqueues a re-render of the component.
+Because of that, the hook always calculates an output with an actual container.
+The value is accessible via the [`UseWindowedListResult.container`][todo] property.

 ### `UseWindowedListResult.scrollTo`